-The last subattribute under representative government, elected government, is operationalized using five indicators from V-Dem, LIED and Polity.
-The V-Dem indicator, developed by Jan Teorell, is a composite measure based on expert coded data on the executive, in-house coded data and observational data.
-It captures whether the chief executive is elected (directly or indirectly) through popular elections.
-The in-house coded LIED indicators assess whether there is an elected parliament and an elected (directly or indirectly) executive, while the in-house coded Polity indicators capture whether political power is partly or fully vested in elected offices.
+The last subattribute under Representative Government, Elected Government, is operationalized using four indicators from V-Dem, Polity and BRRD.
+The V-Dem indicator, developed by Jan Teorell, is a composite measure based on expert coded data, in-house coded data and observational data.
+It captures whether the chief executive is elected (directly or indirectly) through popular elections, and whether there is a parliament with elected members.
+The in-house coded Polity and BRRD indicators capture whether political power is formally and in practice vested in contested elected offices.
 The two lowest values of one of the Polity indicators (openness of executive recruitment) were collapsed because they both refer to non-electoral practices.
-All of the indicators have a quite formal focus, which means that they do not assess the quality of elections or fully capture the extent to which reserved domains (or tutelary powers) and undue influence by non-elected groups might in practice restrict the effective power of elected officials to govern (see Valenzuela 1992; Merkel 2004).
+Some of the indicators have a rather formal focus, which means that they do not fully take the quality of elections into account or capture the extent to which reserved domains (or tutelary powers) and undue influence by non-elected groups might in practice restrict the effective power of elected officials to govern (see Valenzuela 1992; Merkel 2004).